 These incidents not only place sensitive data in the wrong hands but also lead to a loss of trust in a company.
 Recent research suggests that as many as 74% of customers will switch suppliers in the event of a breach.
 As a result, large organisations and governments are scrutinising the security measures of their third-party contractors and suppliers.
 Smaller business must place cyber security higher on their priority list if they wish to engage with big business and government (Gordon, 2018).

-Here are four simple steps that can greatly improve your cyber-security risk profile:
+Here are five simple steps that can greatly improve your cyber-security risk profile:

 - Ensure that you regularly update all operating systems and software.
 This is arguably the easiest and most cost effective ways to protect your organisation from cyber attacks.
 Software vendors are continually fixing and patching security flaws in their software.
 So make sure you have the latest updates and patches.